Free Consultation / 24 Hours a Day (614) 500-3836

 What is Judicial Release in Ohio?

-Previously, judicial release was known as “shock probation” in Ohio.
-It is an exclusive authority given to sentencing judges or their predecessors to grant offenders early release from prison.
+Previously known as “shock probation” in Ohio, judicial release is an exclusive authority given to sentencing judges, or their successors, to grant eligible offenders early release from prison.
+It is essentially an optional act of leniency based on statutory criteria and the offender’s conduct while in custody.

 Who’s Eligible for Judicial Release in Ohio?

-To be considered eligible, an offender first cannot be serving a mandatory prison sentence.
-If a sentence includes mandatory time, that portion must be served before the clock starts.
+To qualify, an offender cannot be serving a mandatory prison sentence.
+If a sentence includes mandatory time, that portion must be served in full before the eligibility clock starts.
+In addition, public officials convicted of certain felonies in Ohio are ineligible.

-• Not serving a life sentence
+• Not serving a life sentence.

 When Can I File for Judicial Release in Ohio?